Patrick Valduriez

 Research interests

-Key-words: data science, data management, big data, databases, distributed and parallel data management, scientific data management, workflow management, data engineering, transaction management, replication, query processing, performance evaluation, cluster and cloud computing.
+Key-words: data science, machine learning, data management, big data, databases, distributed and parallel data management, scientific data management, workflow management, data engineering, transaction management, replication, query processing, performance evaluation, cluster and cloud computing.

 Biography

-He is currently a member of the Iroko team (between Inria and University of Montpellier), focusing on data-driven environmental sciences.
-He has authored and co-authored more than 400 technical papers and several textbooks, among which “Principles of Distributed Database Systems” (with Professor Tamer Özsu, University of Waterloo).
-He currently serves as associate editor of the Distributed and Parallel Databases journal.
-He has served as PC chair of major conferences such as SIGMOD and VLDB.
+He has authored and co-authored more than 300 technical papers and several textbooks, among which “Principles of Distributed Database Systems” (with Professor Tamer Özsu, University of Waterloo).
+He has served as associated editor of major journals such ACM TODS, VLDB Journal and Distributed and Parallel Databases, and PC chair of major conferences such as SIGMOD and VLDB.
 He was the general chair of SIGMOD 2004, EDBT 2008 and VLDB 2009.

 He received the best paper award at several international conferences (VLDB 2000, SBAC 2005, VecPar 2008, SBBD 2017, DEXA 2020).
 He was the recipient of the 1993 IBM scientific prize in Computer Science in France and the 2014 Innovation Award from Inria and the French Academy of Science.
 He is an ACM Fellow, an AAIA Fellow and a Trustee Emeritus of the VLDB Endowment.